tokio-rs/mini-redis/README.md

 Commands or other features should only be added if doing so is useful to demonstrate a new pattern.

-Contributions should come with extensive comments targetted to new Tokio users.
+Contributions should come with extensive comments targeted to new Tokio users.

 Contributions that only focus on clarifying and improving comments are very welcome.